Get Ask a Boss delivered every week

 1. You’ve had multiple interviews with a company with no end to the process in sight.

 It’s increasingly common for employers to ask candidates to interview multiple times before they make a hiring decision.
-From the employer side of things, I’ll say that I think it’s a good trend, because hiring someone after a single one-hour conversation can be pretty risky, especially with more senior jobs.
+From the employer side of things, it makes a lot of sense; hiring someone after a single one-hour conversation can be pretty risky, especially with more senior jobs.
 But that should generally mean two or three meetings — not ten.

 If you find yourself in a long interview process with no indication of when it will end, it’s entirely reasonable to say something like this: